Trading Off Privacy, Utility and Efficiency in Federated Learning: A Unified Federated Learning Framework

-In VFL, without loss of generality we consider a 2-client scenario where client 1 (has no labels) is the adversary who wants to recover the labels owned by client 2.
-The overall secure vertical federated learning procedure is illustrated on the right panel of Fig. \ref{fig:fl_proc} and summarized as follows: \begin{enumerate}[label=\circled{\arabic*}] \item Client 1 and 2 compute their model outputs $u_1$ and $u_2$ based on their local bottom model information using their corresponding local data sets, respectively. \item Client 1 sends $u_1$ to client 2. \item Client 2 aggregates $u_1$ and $u_2$, and then feeds the aggregated result to its top model to generate the predicted labels, which further is used to compute loss against the ground truth label $y$. \item Client 2 updates its top model state $\theta_{2,t}$ and continues to compute the derivatives $g_1$ and $g_2$ of the loss $L$ w.r.t. $u_1$ and $u_2$, respectively. \item In order to prevent the adversarial client 1 to infer its labels based on $g_1$, client 2 adopts protection mechanism $M$ to convert $g_1$ to protected $g_1^{\calD}$, and sends $g_1^{\calD}$ to client 1. \item Clients 1 and 2 updates their local bottom model states $\theta_{1,b}$ and $\theta_{2,b}$ based on $g_1^{\calD}$ and $g_2$, respectively. \end{enumerate} The processes \textcircled{1}-\textcircled{6} iterate until the utility of the joint model $\theta_{\text{joint}}^{\calD}$ does not improve.
+In VFL, without loss of generality, we consider a 2-client scenario where client 1 (has no labels) is the adversary who wants to recover the labels owned by client 2.
+The overall secure vertical federated learning procedure is illustrated on the right panel of Fig. \ref{fig:fl_proc} and summarized as follows: \begin{enumerate}[label=\circled{\arabic*}] \item Client 1 and 2 compute their model outputs $u_1$ and $u_2$ based on their local bottom model information using their corresponding local data sets, respectively. \item Client 1 sends $u_1$ to client 2. \item Client 2 aggregates $u_1$ and $u_2$ and then feeds the aggregated result to its top model $\theta_{2,t}^{\calRO}$ to generate the predicted labels, which further is used to compute loss against the ground truth label $y$. \item Client 2 updates its top model $\theta_{2,t}^{\calRO}$ and continues to compute the derivatives $g_1$ and $g_2$ of the loss $L$ w.r.t. $u_1$ and $u_2$, respectively. \item In order to prevent the adversarial client 1 from inferring labels of client 2 based on $g_1$, client 2 adopts protection mechanism $M$ to convert $g_1$ to protected $g_1^{\calD}$, and sends $g_1^{\calD}$ to client 1. \item Clients 1 and 2 update their local bottom model $\theta_{1,b}^{\calD}$ and $\theta_{2,b}^{\calRO}$ based on $g_1^{\calD}$ and $g_2$, respectively. \end{enumerate} The processes \textcircled{1}-\textcircled{6} iterate until the utility of the joint model $\theta_{\text{joint}}^{\calD}$ does not improve.